The Flight of the Hummingbird

 Further down, the soil turned to softer pumice, its surface bearing the marks of the picks and mattocks that had dug through it.
 Here and there the sides of the tunnel bulged inwards around large boulders of harder rock that the magically animated tools had failed to break up, but for the most part the shaft led vertically downwards, finally leading to a smooth, level floor nearly fifty feet below the surface.
 Here, a narrow tunnel led off to one side, and Thomas arrived to find that Matthew and Tana had already gone to follow it to its end.

 Thomas looked at the floor he was walking on.
 It appeared to be some kind of shiny metal, glowing with a soft greenish light of its own, and it appeared to be slightly curved, as if he were walking on top of a huge metal globe at least a hundred feet across.
 The further he went the more it sloped downwards until it became quite treacherous to walk on, and he was relieved to find a series of metal spikes hammered into the soft pumice from this point on, allowing him to proceed as if climbing down a ladder.
 His heart pounded with excitement.
-He was getting close!
+He was getting close.
 This curved metal surface glowing with holy light could only be a manifestation of the god itself.
 Perhaps the roof of a magnificent underground temple.
 He reached down to touch the slick, cold surface with trembling fingers.
 Not long now.

 At the bottom of the shaft the glowing metal surface had become a wall beside him, and as his feet touched the rough and uneven floor of the shaft he gasped with excitement to see a door, or at least an opening of some kind, leading inwards.
-Only part of the doorway was visible, more of the soft, crumbly pumice would have to be dug away to reveal all of it, but those parts of the oval surround that he could see made his heart pound even harder with excitement.
+Only part of the doorway was visible.
+More of the soft, crumbly pumice would have to be dug away to reveal all of it, but those parts of the oval surround that he could see made his heart pound even harder with excitement.
 There were figures impressed into the smooth, luminous metal.
 Strange, alien figures, but with a kind of alien beauty unlike anything he'd ever seen before.
 Were they depictions of the god itself?
 Maybe they were some kind of servants or attendants.
 Perhaps it was even some kind of language.
 The god's language!
 He realised that the god was still waiting, no doubt with increasing impatience, and he hurried through the opening, suddenly anxious not to displease his new master.

 Once out of the narrow confines of the rock tunnel, he found himself in a large oval corridor, fifteen feet tall and eight feet wide at its widest point, halfway between floor and ceiling.
 The sloping floor was as slippery as an ice rink under his feet and he was forced to slow to a cautious creep to keep his balance.
-It wasn't a long corridor, however, and it opened out into a vast, cathedral like chamber at what he estimated was the centre of the metal globe.
+It wasn't a long corridor, though, and it opened out into a vast, cathedral like chamber at what he estimated was the centre of the metal globe.

 Tana and Matthew were there before him, and so were Saturn and Rin Wellin, lying flat of the hard metal floor and moaning in overwhelming awe and terror.
 They were groveling before a huge throne that seemed to have been carved out of a single massive block of ivory.
 He called it a throne only because he didn't know what else to call it, but it was unlike any other throne he'd ever seen before.
-This had been designed for something completely inhuman, something besides which humans were nothing more than worms wriggling in the mud.
+This had been designed for something completely inhuman; something besides which humans were nothing more than worms wriggling in the mud.

 All around the throne were dead animals.
 Rabbits, lambs, piglets, horses and calves.
 All shrunken and mummified, the fur stretched tight across dry bones, but apparently untouched by the god.
 Offerings laid before it by the wizard.
 Failed offerings.
 Rejected by the awesome being that squatted on the throne even now, regarding the new arrivals silently.
 Thomas dared not lift his eyes from the luminous metal floor to look at it, and his eyes fell upon another corpse, directly in front of the throne.
 This one had been stripped to the bone, just as the dead wizard had been, and every bone had holes bored into it where, presumably, the marrow had been sucked out.
 This offering had been accepted.